 Why this is important?

-Alan Bingham is an ombudsman with Elder Services, visiting nursing homes advocating for residents in Cambridge, Massachusetts.
+Alan Bingham is an ombudsman with Elder Services, visiting nursing homes advocating for residents in Somerville and Cambridge, Massachusetts.

 Helps you find the words to successfully talk about your health issues and your needs with family, friends, and professionals, including suggested language.